 401(k) plans usually have fewer investment options than a Traditional IRA account

 While this is true, there are usually plenty of options available.
 Take a look at the options available to you and do some research on each fund to determine if it is something you’d like to.
 Most will have an option that is called something like “target date fund,” in which you select the fund with a date closest to the year you will likely retire.
 The investment mix will change gradually from more aggressive in the early years to more conservative in the later years when you are closer to retirement age.
-Sort of like a robo-advisor that you don’t have to pay an extra fee to.
+Sort of like a robo-advisor, like Motif, except you don’t have to pay an extra fee.

 There are likely fees assessed to your 401(k)